Michael Churchman founded Rocky Mountain Radar in 1989 from his Denver home.

 Finally, consumer advocates began researching these claims.
 Tom Martino, a syndicated “consumer watchdog” radio show host, tested Rocky Mountain Radar products and found them to be totally ineffective at jamming any police radar or laser signal.

-Rocky Mountain Radar claims also received the attention of several national television news shows such as ABC 20/20, CBS Good Morning, Extra and American Journal who also aired documentaries showing that no Rocky Mountain Radar products worked as advertised.
+After Radar Roy’s on camera $50,000 challenge aired on the UPN Network and other national television news shows such as ABC 20/20, CBS Good Morning, Extra and American Journal also aired documentaries showing that NONE of Rocky Mountain Radar products worked as they advertised.

-Because of all this new found publicity, Michael Churchman also got the attention of the Federal Communication’s Commission and in 1997 the United States Court of Appeals 10th Circuit Court, ruled that his products were illegal.
+Because of all this new found publicity, Michael Churchman also got the attention of the Federal Communication’s Commission and in 1997 the United States Court of Appeals 10th Circuit Court, ruled that Rocky Mountain Radar’s marketing practices and claims where untruthful and illegal.

 Radio Shack Sells, then Drops RMR Products